 The wind was strong from the SE and the Navtex forecast called for force 7 southerlies for the Sea of Ikaria and Samos Sea.
 I decided not to leave today but wait for a more favorable N wind.
 The radio/CD player did not work.
 I called Jensen, its manufacturer, but they did not have any constructive suggestions.
 I disconnected it from all power and left it in the hope that it might reset, since its problem seemed to me to be firmware related.

 A sailboat flying the US flag came in the Pythagorio Marina.
 I went and helped them with the docking lines.
 She is the S/Y Que Sera Sera form Ohio.
-Her owners, a middle aged couple have sailed her form Ohio via canals and the US Intercostal waters to Florida.
+Her owners, a middle aged couple have sailed her from Ohio via canals and the US Intercostal waters to Florida.
 From there they sailed to Bermuda and South America.
 They sailed round Cape Horn to Pickairn island and to the Marquesas.
 Then into the Indian Ocean.
 They loved Thailand where they spent some time.
 Eventually they made it here to Samos via the Suez Canal.
 Despite all this heavy traveling since they left Ohio in 1997 the boat is immaculate and looks very freshly varnished.
 I never got a chance to learn more of their fascinating story.
 Our conversation over a glass of wine was abruptly interrupted by a most violent downpour.
 All the hatches on Thetis, on the other side of the marina were open.
 I had to run.
 We never got a chance to exchange addresses.
 May they fair well while they continue their circumnavigation.